We're so glad you're here! Please select the tab links below to enjoy all of the program content.

 TO Live website

 A a | a B : B E N D would not exist without the extraordinary generosity of our community.
 We extend our deepest gratitude to Dianne and Danny Vapnek, whose early championing and financial support of this work provided the catalyst for what followed.
 We thank Joan and Charlie Gross for their support of the music commission.
-We also celebrate the other originating artists who helped birth this work and whose contributions continue to inspire: Dunia Acosta, Daileidys Carrazana, Nolan Fahey, Nouhoum Koita, and Daniela Miralles.
+We also celebrate the other originating artists and thank them for contributing to this growing work: Dunia Acosta, Daileidys Carrazana, Nolan Fahey, Zubin Hensler, Nouhoum Koita, and Daniela Miralles.
 We are profoundly grateful to all the host organizations, presenters, supporters, and friends who have helped bring this production to life, including Corinna Humuza and Andras Siebold at Kampnagel; Sarah Conn at the National Creation Fund; Clyde Wagner, Madeleine Skoggard and Ariana Shaw at TO Live.
 Thank you to HenX Logistics, Chicago Scenic Studios, Harrison Burke, Mikael Kangas, and Jeremy Lydic.
 We hold dear the memory of Fred Frumberg for his unwavering belief in our work.
 To everyone who has been part of this journey of unlearning and discovery: thank you.

 Northrop Acknowledgments